 Check the ISTernship page of the ISTA Graduate School for further details and up-to-date information regarding calls and deadlines.

-EMBO Research Exchange Grants
+EMBO Scientific Exchange Grants

 The EMBO grants cover travel and subsistence costs of research visits (from 7 days to 3 months) at institutions in eligible countries.
 The aim is to facilitate collaborations with research groups with expertise and/or infrastructure that is unavailable at the host institution or laboratory.